West LA Neighborhood Guide

 How many West LA neighborhoods does Anthony cover?+

-Anthony Galeano (DRE #01249041) actively works in all 16 neighborhoods listed on this page — the 12 core Westside markets (Beverly Hills, Bel Air, Brentwood, Santa Monica, Pacific Palisades, Westwood, Venice, Culver City, Mar Vista, Playa Vista, West Hollywood, Marina del Rey) plus 4 extended areas (Encino, Sherman Oaks, Manhattan Beach, Redondo Beach).
+Anthony Galeano (DRE #01249041) actively works in all 22 neighborhoods listed on this page — 18 core Westside and central LA markets (Beverly Hills, Bel Air, Brentwood, Santa Monica, Pacific Palisades, Westwood, Venice, Culver City, Mar Vista, Playa Vista, West Hollywood, Marina del Rey, Hancock Park, West Adams, Beverly Grove, Miracle Mile, Larchmont Village, Mid-City) plus 4 extended areas (Encino, Sherman Oaks, Manhattan Beach, Redondo Beach).
 Each page has live median prices, days-on-market, and YoY appreciation specific to that submarket.

 Which West LA neighborhood has the best price-to-value right now?+